jenkinsci/cerberus-testing-plugin/README.md

 ### Code
 `ExecuteCerberusCampaign` is the main class call by Jenkins.
 It use :
-* `ExecuteCampaign` who add cerberus campaign to Ceberus Queue.
+* `ExecuteCampaign` who add Cerberus campaign to Ceberus Queue.
 ```java
 executeCampaign.execute();
 ```

 * `CheckCampaignStatus` who check all 5 seconds status of campaign execution.
-When all test executed, job finished
+When all test executed, job is finished
 ```java
 checkCampaignStatus.execute(resultDto -> {
 	// display advancement